-Pros: Suburban’s longer dimensions provide exceptional cargo capacity and a slightly better ride than the Tahoe
+Pros: Suburban’s longer cabin provides exceptional cargo capacity and a slightly better ride than the similar Tahoe

-Cons: Fuel economy; extra body length means Suburban is less maneuverable than Tahoe; 2007-vintage design feels a bit dated
+Cons: Fuel economy; extra body length means Suburban is less maneuverable than Tahoe; 2007-vintage design starting to feel a bit dated